minio/directpv/docs/metrics.md

 Monitoring guidelines
 ----------------------

-DirectCSI nodes export Prometheus compatible metrics data by exposing a metrics endpoint at /direct-csi/metrics.
+DirectPV nodes export Prometheus compatible metrics data by exposing a metrics endpoint at /directpv/metrics.
 Users looking to monitor their tenants can point Prometheus configuration to scrape data from this endpoint.

-DirectCSI node server exports the following metrics
+DirectPV node server exports the following metrics

-- directcsi_stats_bytes_used
+- directpv_stats_bytes_used
-- directcsi_stats_bytes_total
+- directpv_stats_bytes_total

 These metrics are categorized by labels ['tenant', 'volumeID', 'node'].
 These metrics will be representing the volume stats of the published volumes.